sipf/service-ws/README.md

 You can then log to [http://127.0.0.1:8080](http://127.0.0.1:8080) to use the service or you can simply use this link :
  [https://service-ws.herokuapp.com](https://service-ws.herokuapp.com).

 The login is admin and the password is password.
+The heroku instance means to be demo only and there is no security constraint about it.

 ### Default Configuration